vicodut/C-Project-Generator/README.md

 A plug-in for Sublime-Text 3 which allows the creation and management of C projects.

+##Install C Projects Generator :
+Download the Master, unzip the file, rename the folder by : `C Projects Generator` and copy it in the package folder of Sublime text : `CTRL + Shift + P` + _browse package_.
 ##Create a Make file :

 ###Condition: